avgalapon/SCT_toolbox/README.md

-Synthetic CT Toolbox
+Synthetic CT Toolbox v0.05
 Status: WIP

+Warning:Some bugs may be present

-Documentation to follow
+Documentation to follow.